wctseng99/Mapin/README.md

 # About The Project
-Mapin is the website that allows users to share their favorite places with others.
+Mapin is the App that allows users to share their favorite places with others.

 ## Built with
 - [React.js](https://reactjs.org/)